 A GTM playbook, competitive positioning doc, buyer persona map, or deal strategy brief.
 Built from experience, not templates.

 Who buys, how they evaluate, and where deals stall.
-I've mapped the Indian enterprise AI buyer across BFSI, government, and manufacturing over 9 years.
+I've mapped the enterprise AI buyer across BFSI and manufacturing in India, the US, the UK, and the Middle East.
 You get the map, not just a name.

 I spent a decade at Infosys and EdgeVerve doing global enterprise consulting.
-Banks, insurers, large corporates across multiple geographies.
+Banks, insurers, large corporates across India, the US, and the UK.
 That's where I learned how enterprises actually buy technology: the committees, the procurement theatre, the gap between a "yes" in a meeting and a signed contract.

 Then I was the first India hire at Blue Prism during the RPA wave.
 I watched an entire industry go from "what is this" to "every bank needs it" in 36 months.
 I've seen the same pattern start in AI.

-For the last six years, I've built the GTM function at Botminds AI from scratch.
-Across the US, Japan, India, and the Middle East.
-Hundreds of enterprise conversations.
+For the last six years, I've built the GTM function at Botminds AI from scratch across the US, India, and the Middle East.
+Over 250 large enterprise deal cycles navigated.
 Deals that closed and deals that didn't.
-Both taught me things no market report ever could: how Indian banks actually evaluate AI vendors.
-What makes a Middle East procurement cycle stall.
-And exactly where GTM strategies break when the product, the pricing, or the sequencing isn't right.
+Both taught me things no market report ever could: how Indian banks actually evaluate AI vendors, what makes a Middle East procurement cycle stall, and exactly where GTM strategies break when the product, the pricing, or the sequencing isn't right.

 The pattern I keep seeing: AI companies build great products, then waste 12 months in a new market because they don't know the local rules.
 I know the rules.
 More importantly, I know where they break.

-Tell me where you're trying to go in India.
+Tell me where you're trying to go and what's stalling.
 I'll tell you what the first 90 days should look like.
 If there's a fit for ongoing work, we'll talk about it.
 If not, you'll still leave with a clearer picture than you walked in with.

 Book a diagnostic callFree.
 30 minutes.
 No commitment required.